 - When seated next to someone

-- When person introducing you forgets your name
+- When a person introducing you forgets your name

 - When it is a friend of a friend

-- Omit titles when introducing people of same rank and position
+- Omit titles when introducing people of the same rank and position.

-- Never introduce a co-worker/superior by first name
+- Never introduce a co-worker/superior by the first name.

-- Introduce person lowest on the totem pole to the one highest
+- Introduce the person lowest on the totem pole to the highest.

-- This means you look at the most “important person” and say, “Ms. Important, I would like to introduce you to Mr. Student, an intern in our IT department.
+- When introducing others, you look at the most “important person” and say, “Ms. Important, I would like to introduce you to Mr. Student, an intern in our IT department.
 Mr. Student, this is Mr. Important, the director of technical marketing.”

-- Tell something about the person whom you introduce
+- Say something about the person whom you introduce.

 During the Conversation